 Wild harvested seafood is an important component of the global food supply, satisfying 8% of animal-based protein demands1.
 While challenges with overfishing remain, many of the world’s fisheries have reached sustainable levels of harvest.
 Recent global assessments2,3 indicate that many fish stocks are fished conservatively and may have capacity to increase harvest to meet an ever growing global seafood demand.
 Yet the benefits of fishery food production come at a cost of impacts to marine ecosystems.
 Trawls and other bottom-tendered gears, in particular, can cause reductions in the abundance of epifauna and other benthic structural habitat features that support marine ecosystem integrity.
 Consequently, mitigating benthic impacts is a key ecosystem consideration for maintaining sustainable fisheries.
-Here we make the first estimate of global benthic habitat impacts from fishing and quantify tradeoffs between maximizing food production from the sea and the associated habitat impacts from increased fisheries effort.
+Here, we make the first estimate of global benthic habitat impacts from fishing and quantify tradeoffs between maximizing food production from the sea and the associated habitat impacts from increased fisheries effort.
 Globally, we estimate 8% of the world’s continental shelf seafloor (3.4 million sq. km of seafloor) is currently impacted by trawls and other bottom-tendered fishing gear.
 If bottom-tendered fisheries were managed to achieve maximum sustainable yield, we estimate global harvests from these gears could increase sustainably by 22% (9.1million mt of additional harvest), but at a cost of a 10% increase in the area of seafloor impacted (290,000 sq. km).
 These competing objectives necessitate an informed discussion about tradeoffs between seafood production and habitat impacts from fishing.
 Existing strategies to reduce habitat disturbance from fishing are dominated by approaches that either displace the problem elsewhere, as may be the case with marine reserves, or require directly reducing fishing effort, and thus seafood production.
 However, technological solutions that modify fishing gear or maintain high catch rates to reduce gear-seafloor interactions may provide an alternative means to overcome this impasse.
-Globally we estimate reducing gear-seafloor interactions by 30%—an amount within the range of existing examples of bottom contact adjustments achieved through gear modifications—could mitigate the increase in habitat impacts associated with fishing that maximizes sustainable harvests from bottom tendered fisheries.
+We estimate that a global reduction in gear-seafloor interactions by 30%—an amount within the range of existing examples of bottom contact adjustments achieved through gear modifications—could mitigate the increase in habitat impacts associated with fishing that maximizes sustainable harvests from bottom tendered fisheries.

 Introduction

 Wild harvested seafood is a key component of diets throughout the world, accounting for 8% of all animal-based protein consumed globally1.
 Human population growth coupled with increasing per capita protein consumption is projected to increase global demand for protein by as much as 50% by 20504.
-Meeting this demand will require increasing production across multiple food sectors – a reality likely to extend to wild harvested seafood.
-Although the annual harvest of wild seafood has remained relatively stable over the last several decades, recent global analyses have indicated that increasing global harvest may be achieved not only by improved management of overexploited stocks, but also increasing fishing pressure on underexploited stocks2.
+Meeting this demand will require increasing production across multiple food sectors including wild harvested seafood.
+Although the annual harvest of wild seafood has remained relatively stable over the last several decades, recent global analyses have indicated that increasing global harvest may be achieved not only by improved management of overexploited stocks, but also by increasing fishing pressure on underexploited stocks2.

 All food sectors must contend with environmental tradeoffs5, and habitat conversion associated with food production systems represents a primary threat to biological diversity globally6.
 Indeed, one of the most controversial environmental costs associated with wild capture fishing is disturbance to the seafloor from trawls and other mobile bottom-tendered gears (hereafter collectively referred to as trawls), which together account for 41% of all wild harvested seafood7.
-Seafloor impacts from trawls are well documented, from removal of epibenthic organisms to scattering of geological structural formations such as cobble piles which provide refuge for marine organisms and may threaten the sustainability of wild harvested fish8,9.
+Seafloor impacts from trawls are well documented, from removal of epibenthic organisms to scattering of geological structural formations such as cobble piles, which provide refuge for marine organisms and may threaten the sustainability of wild harvested fish8,9.